Mining Tax database for Africa

-This dataset of innovative indicators for rent-sharing from mining in African countries was produced as part of the ICTD funded project ‘Towards an Equitable Distribution of Resource Rent in Africa’ undertaken by Bertrand Laporte, Project Coordinator, FERDI and Associate Professor at University of Auvergne; Céline de Quatrebarbes, Project Manager, FERDI and Research Officer, FERDI; and Yannick Bouterige, Research Assistant, FERDI (Foundation for International Development Study and Research), France.
+This dataset of innovative indicators for rent-sharing from mining in African countries was produced as part of the ICTD funded project ‘Towards an Equitable Distribution of Resource Rent in Africa’ undertaken by Bertrand Laporte, Céline de Quatrebarbes, and Yannick Bouterige, based at FERDI (Foundation for International Development Study and Research), France.

 It is the first tax and legal database relating to the tax regime and is applied to industrial gold mining companies in 14 African countries from the 1980s to 2015.
 Over 700 legal texts were necessary to build the database.

 The database features three major new innovations: (i) an inventory of taxes and duties (rate, base and exemptions) payable during the prospecting phase and mining phase of a gold mining project; (ii) an entirely new level of historical depth; and (iii) the link between each piece of tax information and its legal source.

 The database gives useful insight into the evolution of gold mining tax systems; compares gold mining tax systems of different African countries; compare gold mining taxation between different mining projects in the same country; and assesses the mineral resource rent sharing between investors and governments.

 An extract of the database concerning Madagascar is directly downloadable here.
 The whole database is available on request: Application form

 You can read about the resulting ICTD Working Paper 39 below: